-- Baccata Ridge — north of Enderby tucked into the hills off the Grindrod-Enderby Road, Baccata Ridge pours organically grown red and white wines including Gamays, Marechal Foch and Gewurztraminer
+- Baccata Ridge — north of Enderby tucked into the hills on Monk road off of Highway 97A, Baccata Ridge pours organically grown red and white wines including Foch, Blueberry Reserve and Pinot Noir.

 - Larch Hills Winery — exquisite valley views and wine to match the scenery, taste award-winning Ortega and other European varietals